 3 tips for getting a church loan

-Every day, I talk to church leaders who are looking for additional financial support.
+Every day, our team talks to church leaders who are looking for additional financial support.
 They’ve grown frustrated with their current loan (or lack thereof).
-All too often, the conversation becomes an explanation of why a bank isn’t likely to be interested in a project or loan and then giving them a few basic changes they should consider to put themselves in a better financial situation.
+All too often, the conversation becomes an explanation of why a bank isn’t likely to be interested in a project or loan and then giving them a few basic changes they should consider position themselves stronger financially.
 If you find yourself wondering what you could do to put your church in a better position, here are some tips to consider.

 Financial presentation